tinted-theming/base16-builder-node/README.md

 $ cd templates
 $ git clone [your template of choice]
 $ git clone [another template of choice]
-$ base16 build
+$ base16 build base16 --prefix base16-
 ```

-Builds all templates found in `base16/templates` using all scheme files from `base16/schemes`.
+Builds all templates found in `base16/templates` using all scheme files from `base16/schemes` applying the `base16-` prefix to each.

 ### Build Assets